saiaps/conclusions/README.md

 It is a commitment, then, to introduce a new programming language into mission-critical software (production, or operational tools that enable production).
 Be prepared to parent this code, or throw it away.

+A choice of language system is about who we want to work with.
+The community, and within our organization.
+Make a clean API, and then use automation to make the right things easy, welcoming other people into collaboration. keep the workspace clean and welcoming.